Oliver-Lack/Wordie-AI/readme.md

 How to run Wordie on an AWS EC2 Instance (on a magical cloud connected to this thing called the internet):

 ### Prerequisites
-- **User Role**: Attach AWS user role with S3 permissions.
+- **Configure S3 Bucket with AWS CLI SSO Config**:
+- S3 AWS bucket setup required to log data to bucket.
+Must setup aws cli and sso config before running the app.
+Terminal commands below:
+command: brew install awscli
+command: aws configure sso     (fill out required identity data from access portal sso info. requires awscli 2) Now create aws profile name and connect to admin account (profile name like WordieLocal).
+Change profile name in boto3.Session in wordie.py to newly assigned name (Do this BEFORE transferring app to instance).

-  - Required for S3 bucket data dumps.
+  - Specify S3 bucket data dumps.
 Adjust bucket name in `.env`.
+  - Make sure profile_name matches the profile name in the boto3.Session in the app.

 ### Instance Specifications
 - **Environment**: AWS, Ubuntu, Flask, Gunicorn, Apache2.